 Tax deductions help to decrease your taxable income while credits directly decrease the amount you owe in taxes.
 Some credits that Michigan taxpayers may be eligible for include Earned Income Tax Credit, Vehicle Donation Credit and Public Contribution Credit.
 Some deductions include losses from disposal of property and some distributions from individual retirement accounts to pay for higher education or charitable contribution.

-If you are self-employed or your employer does not withhold enough for taxes, you must pay estimated taxes each quarter throughout the year if you expect to owe more than $500.
-If you fail to make payments or underpay your estimated taxes, you will be charged a penalty of 25 percent of taxes owed.
+If you are self-employed or your employer does not withhold enough for taxes because of other income that you have or for any other reason, you must pay estimated taxes each quarter throughout the year if you expect to owe more than $500.
+If you fail to make payments or underpay your estimated taxes, you will be charged a penalty of 25 percent of taxes owed or 10 percent for each quarter's tax you underpaid.

 Michigan Income Tax and Other States